-The B737-900ER/MAX is at a significant market-presence disadvantage relative to the A321-200 CEO/NEO which is confirmed in the above Table
+The B737-900ER/MAX 9 is at a significant market-presence disadvantage relative to the A321- 200 CEO/NEO which is confirmed in the above Table

-The B737-900 ER seems to be best-suited for up to trans-continental, US domestic markets with Delta, United, and Alaska Airlines being major customers.
+The B737-900 ER seems to be best-suited for intra-continental flights in the US domestic market with Delta, United, and Alaska Airlines being major customers.
 As operators continue to up-gauge from smaller to larger models within aircraft families, we expect the A321 to increase its market dominance over the B737-900ER.

-Accordingly, new, average-build B737-900ER Base Values have declined 3% relative to 2015 Base Values, and Current Market Values for the same aircraft have declined 2% relative to 2015 in AISI's most recent values update.
+As a result, new, average-build B737-900ER Base Values have declined 3% relative to 2015 Base Values, and Current Market Values for the same aircraft have declined 2% relative to 2015 in AISI's most recent values update.
 The market for the B737-900ER has declined to "soft" from "average".
-In contrast, A321-200 Base and Current Market Values have remained steady.
-We see the B737-900ER's market performance relative to the A321-200 to be the main driver behind Boeing's coming decision to design and introduce a next-generation narrow-body aircraft no later than 2025.
+In contrast, A321-200 Base Values and Current Market Values have remained steady.
+We see the B737-900ER's market performance relative to the A321-200 to be the main driver behind Boeing's expected decision to design and introduce a next-generation, mid-market aircraft no later than 2025.

-The aircraft has potential for future cargo conversion, but due to relatively high cost, we expect the potential for freighter conversion to be confined to the older B737 variants for domestic small package carrier market.
-It will be many years before market growth and B737-900ER passenger aircraft values reductions coincide to make a B737-900ERF practical.
+The B737-900ER has potential for future cargo conversion, but due to relatively high cost, we expect the potential for freighter conversion to be confined to the older B737 variants for the domestic small package carrier market.
+It will be many years before market growth and B737-900ER passenger aircraft values reductions coincide to make the B737-900ER freighter practical.